m-ont/Flint-Rate-Practice/README.md

 If the Info Text or the Scoreboard is not working properly, break the lamp outside the map.
 Make sure to pick up the items for the counter to work properly.
-You can reset by dropping the shovel.
+You can reset to start by dropping the shovel.